espressif/esp-hosted/docs/common/c_demo.md

   ```

 - SoftAP stop
-  - After stoppong softAP, dnsmasq could be down/killed as per user expectation
+  - After stopping softAP, dnsmasq could be down/killed as per user expectation

 - OTA
-The OTA update using C currently assumes the complete binary is downloaded locally.
+  - The OTA update using C currently assumes the complete binary is downloaded locally
-OTA update using HTTP URL is only supported in [python](python_demo.md#ota-update).
-In case HTTP based OTA update is desired, user can do the same using third party HTTP client library.
+  - OTA update using HTTP URL is only supported in [python demo app](python_demo.md#ota-update)
+  - In case HTTP based OTA update is desired, user can do the same using third party HTTP client library

   ```sh
   ex.
   ./test.out ota </path/to/ota_image.bin>
   ```

+- Set Wi-Fi max transmit power
+  - This is just a request to Wi-Fi driver.
+The actual power set may slightly differ from exact requested power.

 # C stress Application

 [stress.c](../../host/linux/host_control/c_support/stress.c) use for stress testing of control path APIs.
-It is very similar to demo app, just additionally allows multiple iteration testing
+It is very similar to demo app, just additionally allows multiple iteration testing.

 ### Source files
 - Source files are [stress.c](../../host/linux/host_control/c_support/stress.c) and [test_utils.c](../../host/linux/host_control/c_support/test_utils.c)